LCTT/TranslateProject/translated/tech/20150512 45 Zypper Commands to Manage 'Suse' Linux Package Management.md

                                 downgraded or changes vendor or architecture.
         --oldpackage            Allow to replace a newer item with an older one.
                                 Handy if you are doing a rollback.
-Unlike --force j                            it will not enforce a reinstall.
+Unlike --force it will not enforce a reinstall.
         --replacefiles          Install the packages even if they replace files from other, already installed, packages.
 Default is to treat file conflicts as an error. --download-as-needed disables the fileconflict check.